Rustam-Z/cpp-programming/README.md

 23. Nested condition
     - Get the `age` and `membership_status` as user input. `membership_status` can be only `Y` or `y`.
 So, if the age is bigger or equal to 18 and if the user is a member of our shop, we provide a 10% discount, else we charge fully.
     - Write a simple chatbot program using nested conditions.
+24. Write a program to calculate taxes, with the following conditions:
+    - If the salary is less than $1500, then there are no taxes
+    - If the salary is from 1501 to 3000 $ (1501<= salary < 3000) then the tax should be 10%
+    - If the salary is from 3001 to 5000 $ (3001 <= salary < 5000) then the tax should be 20%
+    - If the salary is above $5000, then the tax should be 30%

+    **Hint: Formula for finding tax (salary * percentage) / 100**

+    You must output:
+    - Tax percentage
+    - Salary after taxes
 24. Switch
     - Program to use `switch` statement.
 Display Monday to Sunday.
     - Program to display arithmetic operator using switch case.